-a.
-Area A standard parking spaces: 9 feet by 18 feet b.
-Area B standard parking spaces: 8.5 feet by 18 feet c.
-Compact parking spaces: 8 feet by 17 feet d.
-Parking garages spaces: 8.5 feet by 18 feet e.
-Valet parking spaces: 8 feet by 18 feet
+- a.
+Area A standard parking spaces: 9 feet by 18 feet - b.
+Area B standard parking spaces: 8.5 feet by 18 feet - c.
+Compact parking spaces: 8 feet by 17 feet, including a 1-foot overhang - d.
+Parking garages spaces: 8.5 feet by 18 feet - e.
+Valet parking spaces: 8 feet by 18 feet - f.

-- f.
 Parking spaces which do not meet required standards may not be counted towards meeting the minimum parking requirements. - g.
 All parking spaces shall be at a 90-degree angle, unless otherwise approved by the reviewing Board(s). - h.
-All parking aisle widths shall be 24 feet for two-way travel, except that those adjacent to compact parking spaces shall have a minimum aisle width of 22 feet.
+All parking aisle widths shall be at least 24 feet for two-way travel, except that those adjacent to compact parking spaces shall have a minimum aisle width of 22 feet.